Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Model and Preliminaries

 Let $G_\Delta$ be an infinite regular triangular grid.
 We assume the particle system $\mathcal{P}$ occupies a connected subset of nodes in $G_\Delta$.
 Each computational entity in $\mathcal{P}$ is called a \textit{particle}.
 We assume that each particle is \textit{oblivious} (i.e., has no memory), has no communication capabilities and can be either \textit{contracted} occupying one node or \textit{expanded} occupying two neighbouring nodes.
 Notice that the state of the particle is thus only defined by whether it is expanded or contracted.
 Each node can be occupied by at most one particle at any time.
 We call the two endpoints of an expanded particle the \textit{head} and \textit{tail} of the particle.
-A contracted particle is incident to six ports, leading to consecutive neighbouring nodes in $G_\Delta$.
-An expanded particle is incident to eight consecutive ports leading to consecutive nodes in $G_\Delta$.
+A contracted particle $p$ is incident to six ports, each corresponding to one of the six neighbouring nodes of $p$ in $G_\Delta$, which are arranged consecutively in cyclic order around $p$.
+An expanded particle is incident to eight ports, each corresponding to one of the eight nodes around it in $G_\Delta$.
 We define the neighbourhood of each endpoint of an expanded particle to be the same as the neighbourhood of a contracted particle, that is, to be the six nodes reachable by ports.
 We consider the neighbourhood of an expanded particle to be the union of the neighbourhood of the two endpoints of the particle.
 This means that we consider the tail (resp. head) of an expanded particle to be part of the neighbourhood of the head (resp. tail) of the particle.
 We write \textit{occupied neighbourhood} of a particle $p$ or $N(p)$ to denote the nodes that are neighbouring to $p$ and are occupied by particles.
-We use the notation $N[p] = N(p) \cup \{p\}$ to refer to the occupied neighbourhood of $p$ and $p$.
+We use the notation $N[p] = N(p) \cup \{p\}$ to refer to the occupied neighbourhood of $p$ and the node(s) occupied by $p$.
 We call a particle in the occupied neighbourhood of $p$ a \textit{neighbour} of $p$.
 Finally, we assume that a particle $p$ knows whether two adjacent nodes in $N(p)$ are occupied by one expanded particle or by two different particles.
-Notice that if $p$ is only incident to one endpoint of an expanded particle it does not know whether the neighbouring particle is expanded or contracted.
+Notice that if $p$ is adjacent to only one endpoint of an expanded particle it does not know whether the neighbouring particle is expanded or contracted.
+We discuss the importance of this assumption in Section \ref{sec:movement-algo}.